Ckrag/bankdata/README.md

 In production you would also add alerts for exceptions in the application log as well as graph avg/mean response-times and general DB load and a log showing slowest SQL queries.

+### Security

+Currently it uses a simple JWT token with no user password.
+In a real production environment you would naturally integrate with a shared auth service.

 ### Coding standard

 A lint check should exist in the project that matches the company-agreed coding style.